The Author at Christmas.

 I have always watched my health.
-I have tried to eat well and make exercise a priority every week of my life since I was ten years old.
+I have tried to eat well and prioritize exercise every week of my life since I was ten years old.
 Exercise and eating right are things I value in life.
 However, there are events in life just outside our control.

 When I turned fifty, I was sitting at the dinner table one night when my family noticed my hand had turned blue.
 Not good.

 We immediately went to the emergency room.
 As it turns out, I had a severe embolism.
 Instead of going to my head, the embolism traveled down my arm to my hand instead.
 The doctors said I was lucky.
 I said it was not my time to go.

 In layman's terms, the embolism did permanent damage to my hand.
 I permanently lost partial use of my fingers, especially when cold outside.
 Better my writing hand than my head.

 After extensive tests, the doctors discovered I had had a rare blood disease since birth.
 This disease was instrumental in the type of embolism I had that day.
 I had no idea I had this disease until I was fifty.